Jokic outduels LeBron as Nuggets reach NBA Finals for first time

 "But in the second half we turned the page and everybody stepped up.
 It was a collective effort, it's not just one guy."

-The Nuggets will head into the finals brimming with confidence that they can end their near-half-century wait for a maiden NBA crown after another composed all-round performance proved too much for the Lakers.
+The Nuggets will head into the finals brimming with confidence that they can end their near-half-century wait for a maiden NBA crown.

 "They have scoring.
 They have shooting.
 They have play-making.
 They have smarts.
 They have length.
 They have depth," James said.